RomainSire/Integration-Training/README.md

-# Integration-Training
+# Training for integration
-Integration training : mostly HTML and CSS here
+Integration training : mostly HTML and CSS here.